Minimal area of Finsler disks with minimizing geodesics: Integral geometry in Finsler manifolds with almost no trapped geodesics

 \section{Integral geometry in Finsler manifolds with almost no trapped geodesics}

-The goal of this section is to establish versions of two classical formulas in integral geometry, namely the formulas of Blaschke~\cite{blaschke1935integralgeometrie} and Santal\'o~\cite{santalo1952measure,santalo1976integral}, which are in turn generalizations for manifolds of the classical Crofton formulas on the Euclidean plane.
+The goal of this section is to present versions of two classical formulas in integral geometry, namely the formulas of Blaschke~\cite{blaschke1935integralgeometrie} and Santal\'o~\cite{santalo1952measure,santalo1976integral}, which are in turn generalizations for manifolds of the classical Crofton formulas on the Euclidean plane.
 In~\cite{paiva2006wrong}, Blaschke's formula is proved for Finsler manifolds whose space of geodesics is a smooth manifold.
-For non-convex Finsler disks with minimizing geodesics, the space of geodesics may not be a smooth manifold so a different version of the formula is required.
+Here, we give slightly more general versions which hold for Finsler manifolds with almost no trapped geodesics (and, in particular, for compact Finsler manifolds with minimizing interior geodesics).
+The proofs mimick those given by Blaschke, Santaló, and Álvarez-Paiva--Berck.
+However, we give them in full in order to provide additional details and introduce the few extra steps needed for the generalization.

 \begin{definition} Let~$M$ be a Finsler $n$-manifold with nonempty boundary.
 A \term{traversing geodesic} of~$M$ is a maximal geodesic $\gamma:[0,\ell(\gamma)] \to M$ which does not intersect~$\partial M$, except at its endpoints where it meets the boundary transversely.
 The Finsler manifold~$M$ has \term{almost no trapped geodesics} if for almost every unit tangent vector~$v \in UM$, the maximal geodesic~$\gamma_v$ defined by~$\gamma_v'(0)=v$ reaches the boundary of~$M$ in the future and in the past, that is,~$\gamma_v(t)\in\partial M$ for some~$t\geq 0$ and some~$t\leq 0$. \end{definition}